milestonesys/mipsdk-samples-component/MediaRGBVideoEnhancementLive/README.md

 This sample shows how to utilize the media toolkit for enhancing images in live mode.

-The sample has an ImageViewerControl shown as a reference, and a picturebox showing the same video as it has been enhanced.
+The sample has an ImageViewerWpfControl shown as a reference, and an Image control showing the same video as it has been enhanced.
 5 sliders are used to instruct the enhancement method of how to change the red, green and blue pixels for each frame.